 “You carry those dark days with you always and, sometimes, the darkness has nowhere to go but to the heart,” he said.
 “When that negative energy is born, if you don’t channel it the right way you will go crazy.
 I had always had music in my bones so I channeled it into music.”

 As life on the road beckoned and opportunity came knocking, Hayes began playing in Branson, Missouri with the Bluegrass band, Goldwing Express, and taking gigs that would grow his career.
 Releasing his first EP "BENT" he has been honing his craft for the last several years writing each song to be “something unique in and of itself.”
 With the uncanny ability to tell stories from many walks of life, Hayes’ talent for songwriting has no limits.
 Tackling subjects that range from politics to love his lyrics tell of loving someone you hardly ever see with “Love In Pictures” or of a man being taken in by a crooked call girl in “Memphis.”
 A mixed bag of rollickin’ tales and many emotions, “Bent,” which is Hayes’ anthem, is perhaps the most heartfelt song on the EP.
 “I have lived through many things and I write about life,” he said.
-“Most people love country music because they can relate to it; George Jones made you feel the hurt in ‘He Stopped Loving Her Today’ and ‘The Grand Tour’ and that is what I bring to the table.
+“Most people love country music because they can relate to it; George Jones made you feel the hurt in ‘He Stopped Loving Her Today’ and Hayes make folks feel it with his song "Sing Pain"’ and that is what I bring to the table.
 I aim to make you want to fight, love, drink, cry, laugh or just feel good all over.
 I think it’s my job to offer people a chance to get lost, maybe go to a happier time or maybe realize that time is the happiest for them right where they are!”